-Audit phase Timetable Corporate Governance & Finance Committee timetable Deliverables High level planning January 2016 March 2016 Audit Fee Letter Audit Plan Risk assessment and setting of scopes February 2016 March 2016 Audit Plan Testing routine processes and controls February 2016 June 2016 Progress Report Year-end audit July/August 2016 September 2016 Report to those charged with governance via the Audit Results Report Completion of audit September 2016 September 2016 Report to those charged with governance via the Audit Results Report Audit report (including our opinion on the financial statements and overall value for money conclusion.
+Corporate Governance & Finance Committee Audit phase Timetable timetable Deliverables High level planning April April 2016 Audit Fee Letter Risk assessment and setting of scopes January - February 2017 April 2017 Audit Plan Testing routine processes and controls.
+Early substantive testing on areas prepared early by finance team (faster close).
+March 2017 April 2017 Progress report - we will only report by exception if there are any matters to draw to the attention of the Committee at this stage from our interim audit work.
+Year-end audit June-July 2017 September 2017 Detailed timeline and audit requirements for year-end to be agreed with the Financial Accounting & Control Manager.
+Completion of audit September 2017 September 2017 Report to those charged with governance via the Audit Results Report Audit report (including our opinion on the financial statements; and, overall value for money conclusion).
 Audit completion certificate Reporting to the NAO on the Whole of Government Accounts return.
-Conclusion of reporting October 2016 Annual Audit Letter
+Conclusion of reporting October November 2017 Annual Audit Letter Housing Benefit Certification Potential for early initial testing in April January 2018 Annual Certification Report September - November